David Rumsey

 David Rumsey (born 1944) is an American map collector and the founder of the David Rumsey Map Collection.
 He is also the president of Cartography Associates.
+In 2023, he starred in the documentary A Stranger Quest by the Italian director Andrea Gatopoulos, presented at Torino Film Festival.

+Education and research

-Rumsey has a Bachelor of Arts and a Master of Fine Arts from Yale University and was a founding member of Yale Research Associates in the Arts also known as PULSA, a group of artists working with electronic technologies.
+Rumsey has a Bachelor of Arts and a Master of Fine Arts from Yale University.
+Rumsey was a founding member of Yale Research Associates in the Arts (also known as PULSA), a group of artists working with electronic technologies.
 He was also a 1966 initiate into the Skull and Bones Society, before becoming associate director of the American Society for Eastern Arts in San Francisco.

+Real estate and finance career

 Later, he entered a 20-year career in real estate development and finance during which he had a long association with Charles Feeney's General Atlantic Holding Company of New York and served as president and director of several of its real estate subsidiaries; General Atlantic eventually became the Atlantic Philanthropies, a Bermuda-based philanthropic foundation that is one of the world's largest charities.

+Art lecturer

 Rumsey was a lecturer in art at the Yale School of Art for several years.
-He has lectured widely regarding his online library work, including talks at the Library of Congress, New York Public Library, Digital Library Federation, Stanford University, Harvard University, Where 2.0, O'Reilly Open Source Convention, and at conferences in Hong Kong, Mexico, Japan, United Kingdom, and Germany.
+He has lectured widely regarding his online library work, including talks at the Library of Congress, New York Public Library, Digital Library Federation, Stanford University, Harvard University, Where 2.0, O'Reilly Open Source Convention, and at conferences in Hong Kong, Mexico, Japan, the United Kingdom, and Germany.

+Collection

-From the early 1980s, Rumsey has collected more than 150,000 rare 16th through 21st century maps of North America, South America, Europe, Asia, Africa, Pacific, Arctic, Antarctic, and the world.
+From the early 1980s, Rumsey has collected more than 150,000 maps dating from the 16th to the 21st century that feature areas from around the world.
 The collection includes separate maps, atlases, globes, school geographies, books of travel and exploration, and maritime charts.
 The collection is available on his website for free viewing.

-The entire collection is hosted in the David Rumsey Map Center that opened on April 19, 2016 in the Bing Wing of Green Library, Stanford University.
-The center contains rare maps and atlases in addition to interactive, high-resolution screens for viewing digital cartography.
+The entire collection has been gifted to the David Rumsey Map Center that opened on April 19, 2016, in the Bing Wing of Green Library, Stanford University.
+The center houses most of Rumsey's collection, including maps and atlases and interactive, high-resolution screens for viewing digital cartography.
 The davidrumsey.com website continues as a separate public resource.